HorseInventory/errbit/README.md

 - Continue to delete code
 - Continue to delete gems
 - Continue to update gems
+- Switch from HAML to plain ERB
+- Upgrade to Rails 8
+- Upgrade to Ruby 3.4
+- Upgrade to ES2025
 - I might switch to Postgres